gsingh93/anki-csv-importer/README.md

 ```

 ### Deck formatting
 Deck formatting in anki is hierarchical using a `::` to denote branches.
 E.g. `Deck::Deck 2::Deck 3::Deck 4`.
-Where `Deck 1` is in the top of the hierarchy and each consecutive deck is a subdeck of the one above.
+Where `Deck` is in the top of the hierarchy and each consecutive deck is a subdeck of the one above.

-In the table the top deck, in this case `Deck 1`, does not need to be included because that destination is already provided via the option `--deck`.
+In the table the top deck, in this case `Deck`, does not need to be included because that destination is already provided via the option `--deck`.
 I.e. table should look like this.

 ```
 Front, 	Back, 	Source, 		Tags